BrightChamps Logo

 Real-Life Applications of Axis of Symmetry

 The use of symmetry in our daily lives is important.
 Symmetry gives balance and beauty in our lives.
-We will be learning in the field of nature, biology, architecture, and art design.
+Symmetry is observed in nature, biology, architecture, and art design.
 By understanding the concept of the axis of symmetry.
 It helps make things look neat, stable, and work properly on both sides.

-• Patterns of Petals and Leaf Growth: plants grow leaves and petals according to symmetry, according to light capture, and balance.
+• Patterns of Petals and Leaf Growth: Plants grow leaves and petals following symmetry for balance and optimal light capture.

-• Planning an urban layout: cities are planned in symmetry for better traffic flow and visual coherence, and zoning for example Brazil is designed with a main axis of symmetry.
+• Planning an urban layout: Cities are planned symmetrically for better traffic flow and visual coherence.
+For example, Brazil is designed with a main axis of symmetry.

 • Art and design: UX/UI layouts and product design.
 The app and website designers use vertical symmetry for the best visuals and instinctive user experiences.